finite001/DWL_earthquakes/README.md

 ![Architecture](img/architecture.png)

 ### Structure
-Jupyter Notebook: Contains the local prototypes to test our code.

 DAG: Contains the final code for the pipeline

+Jupyter Notebook: Contains local prototypes to test our code.

+Python Scripts: Contains local prototypes to test our code

+Unused: Contains scripts that were not used in the final project

 docs: Contains project documentation